Spheres of Violence

 The question he's trying to address is "What do you do if someone attempts to kidnap your child from your back yard?"

-The answer is not "Pull out your finger Glock," firing rounds into the concrete.
+The answer is not "Pull out your finger Glock," firing rounds into the concrete, as the video demonstrates.

 As we've discussed, this guy might know all there is to know about how to kick in doors in Iraq or Afghanistan, but he's projecting what he knows about war onto a very specific type of criminal and he is out of his depth in manufacturing this approach.
 His advice is bad and he's irresponsible to offer it to a parent looking to prevent or address situations like this.
 Avoid this kind of pageantry.